 \subsection{Recall task}

 The recall task is a simplified version of the memory task developed by Jaeger~\cite{Jaeger2012}.
-We use only the final output of the ESN to measure performance, rather than the whole time-series, and we train the ESN on the whole set of unique sequences, rather than a subset.
-We do this to estimate the total number of sequences that the ESN can remember.
-So unlike the memory capacity task that estimates memory duration given an arbitrary input sequence, the recall task quantifies the number of distinct signals the ESN can differentiate.
-This task involves training the ESN on a set of sequences and then having it recall the sequences perfectly after a time delay $\Delta T$.
-Parameters for the reservoir are chosen via a cursory grid-search to find reasonable performance from which to start our analysis.
-Here reservoirs of size $N=1,000$ with node degree $7$ and community size $10$ are used.
-Similarly, the weight distribution parameters are included in the search and reasonable performing reservoirs were found with weights drawn between $-0.1$ and $1.0$ with $W_s=1.0$, $r_{\text{sig}}=0.3$, and an input gain of $W_I=2.0$.
+A pattern of zeros and ones is input into the network which must recall that pattern after a distractor period.
+The ESN is trained on the whole set of unique sequences and the performance of the ESN is determined from its final output during the recall period, which occurs after the distractor period.
+We do this to estimate the total number of sequences that an ESN can remember.
+So unlike the memory capacity task that estimates memory duration given an arbitrary input sequence, the recall task quantifies the number of distinct signals an ESN can differentiate.
+This involves training an ESN on a set of sequences and then having it recall the sequences perfectly after a time delay $\Delta T$.
 The input is a random $4\times 5$ binary set of 0's and 1's.
 At a single time step just one of the four input dimensions are active.
+This is in order to maintain the same level of external excitation per time-step, as we are not testing the network's dynamic range.
 The reservoir is initialized to a zero vector and provided with a random sequence.
-Following the delay period, a cue is presented (optional) after which the reservoir must reproduce the input sequence.
+Following the delay period, a binary cue with value 1.0 is presented via a 5th input dimension.
+After this cue, the reservoir's read-out neurons must reproduce the input sequence.
 The read-out weights are trained on this sequence set.
 Fig.~\ref{fig:recalltask}(b) shows the average performance over $48$ reservoir samples.
 Many networks around the optimal $\mu$ value can retain the information for arbitrarily long times, as the task involves storing the information in a unique attractor.